MrLaister/brewmotron/README.md

 If modifying for personal use:
 1. Follow existing CraftBeerPi4 plugin structure
+2. **Run the test suite** before making hardware deployments: `python run_tests.py all`
-2. Test I2C address conflicts before deployment
+3. Test I2C address conflicts before deployment
-3. Verify GPIO assignments don't conflict with existing hardware
+4. Verify GPIO assignments don't conflict with existing hardware
-4. Update configuration documentation for new parameters
+5. Update configuration documentation for new parameters
+6. **Add tests for new functionality** using the existing test framework patterns
-5. Expect to encounter and fix coding issues as you work with the system
+7. Expect to encounter and fix coding issues as you work with the system

+#### Testing New Code
+When adding new plugins or functionality:
+1. Create unit tests in `tests/unit/test_your_plugin.py`
+2. Use the provided hardware mocks from `tests/fixtures/`
+3. Follow the async testing patterns in existing tests
+4. Ensure tests pass before hardware deployment
+5. **Note**: All current tests are AI-generated and require manual verification

 ## System Requirements